katalon-studio-samples/katalon-octoperf-sample/README.md

 ![image](https://user-images.githubusercontent.com/84115288/234658135-3ea29580-f470-43c3-b438-61f0c33ce1aa.png)

-* Create Virtual Users: A [Virtual User][VU] (shortened VU) represents a user journey through your application.
+* Create Virtual Users: A [Virtual User][VU] represents a user journey through your application.
 It lets you simulate a real user behavior.
   You are then prompted with several options:
   * Website or REST API
   * Browser Record(HAR)
   * Jmeter Project
   * Postman collection
   * Fragments

-  We am using [Browser Record(HAR)][CR] for the Vitrual user so we generating a .har file on browser(Chrome/firefox) by recording all the action for test application.
+  We are using Browser Record(HAR) for the Virtual user so we generate a .har file on browser(Chrome/firefox) by recording all the action for test application.

   <img width="1440" alt="Screenshot 2023-01-23 at 5 11 08 PM" src="https://user-images.githubusercontent.com/84115288/214031446-3ec9cad2-4881-45fb-af59-48cfb9d4c4a0.png">